coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Syntax
 ++++++

-One can also insert Ltac2 code into Coq terms, similar to what is possible in Ltac1.
+One can also insert Ltac2 code into Rocq terms, similar to what is possible in Ltac1.

 .. prodn::